jongio/memealyzer/README.md

 1. Update `.env` file
    1. Copy and paste the Terraform output values to the `.env` file in the root of this repo.
       > NOTE: .env files do not allow spaces around the `=`, so please remove any spaces after you copy and paste.

+## Service Configuration

+### Data Provider

+You can configure which store the app uses to store your image metadata, either Cosmos DB or Azure Table Storage.

+1. Open `.env` file
+1. Find the `AZURE_STORAGE_TYPE` setting
+1. Set it to one of the following values:
+   - `COSMOS_SQL` - This will instruct the app to use Cosmos DB.
+   - `STORAGE_TABLE` - This will instruct the app to use Azure Storage Tables.
+As of 8/31/2020, this option uses a dev build of the Azure Tables client library, which will go to preview soon.

 ## Permissions Setup
 This app uses the Azure CLI login to connect to Azure resources for local development.
 You need to run the following script to assign the appropriate roles to the Azure CLI user.